-For example, Cambridge Natural Sciences tutors said that if you already know exactly what field of Natural Sciences you want to go into and don’t have any interest in other fields within the subject, then the Natural Sciences course is unlikely to be right for you.
+For example, Cambridge Natural Sciences tutors say that if you already know exactly what field of Natural Sciences you want to go into and don’t have any interest in other fields within the subject, then the Natural Sciences course is unlikely to be right for you.

-This is because during the first year of university, you must study three topics, two of which you may have zero interest in.
+This is because, during the first year of university, you must study three topics, two of which you may have zero interest in.

 Make sure you read through the course prospectus for the subject you want to apply for, and ensure you understand exactly why you’re applying for it.
 Get your reasons ready.

 This is the answer given in relation to Personal Statements, but the same logic applies to all areas of your application.

 By depth over breadth, admissions tutors are talking about going into detail around certain specifics rather than reeling off a long list of what you have done/read etc. For example, if you are applying for Medicine and have completed five work experience placements, don’t just list each of them.